CNHume/Samples/CSharp/Square/README.md

 * Code for the Square Chess Engine can be found in GitHub/Samples/CSharp/Square

+Square is a Universal Chess Interface (UCI) Engine.
+Please see the [UCI Command Interface](https://ucichessengine.wordpress.com/2011/03/16/description-of-uci-protocol/) by Stefan Meyer-Kahlen.

 ## Copyright and Licensing
 Copyright (C) 2010-2021, Christopher N. Hume.
 All rights reserved.